Preakness Stakes Odds & News

 Preakness Stakes has run without a break each year at Pimlico and has remained throughout history, a true test of a horse’s ability and class, a race where remarkable horses meet one another in a great classic.

 Preakness traditions include the singing of “Maryland, My Maryland,” the official state song; the “painting of the colors,” in which a painter, right after the winner has been officially announced, climbs a ladder to the top of the replica Old Clubhouse and applies the colors of the winning team’s silks to the cupola’s jockey-and-horse weathervane; and the draping of the winning horse with a blanket of “black-eyed Susans.”

 The Maryland Jockey Club reported a total attendance of 131,256, the second-highest attendance for an American thoroughbred race in North America during 2019.
 However last year attendance was capped at 10.000 due to the COVID 19 pandemic.

 The Preakness becomes a logical target for horses excluded from the Kentucky Derby due to insufficient points.
 Those horses either didn’t perform well enough in prep races during the spring or they’re late bloomers who ran out of time to qualify.

-Rombauer, trained by Michael McCarthy and ridden by jockey Flavien Prat, won the 146th Preakness Stakes.
+National Treasure, trained by Bob Baffert and ridden by jockey John Velazquez, won the 148th Preakness Stakes.